netscaler/cloud-native-getting-started/cpx-licensing/README.md

     ```
     ![cpx-core-instance](images/cpx-core-instance.png)

-    **Note 1:** In this example, CPX will check out Premium edition bandwidth pool, hence EDITION environment variable is not present in given CPX manifest file because its default value.
+    **Note 1:** In this example, CPX will check out Premium edition vCPU pool, hence EDITION environment variable is not present in given CPX manifest file because its default value.

     **Note 2:** If you want to check out 1 vCPU for CPX then either you specify CPX_CORES value to ``1`` or skip the CPX_CORES variable, it will default consider one core.